Information Systems Group

 Overview

-HermiT is a reasoner for ontologies written using the Web Ontology Language (OWL).
+HermiT is reasoner for ontologies written using the Web Ontology Language (OWL).
 Given an OWL file, HermiT can determine whether or not the ontology is consistent, identify subsumption relationships between classes, and much more.

 HermiT is the first publicly-available OWL reasoner based on a novel “hypertableau” calculus which provides much more efficient reasoning than any previously-known algorithm.
 Ontologies which previously required minutes or hours to classify can often by classified in seconds by HermiT, and HermiT is the first reasoner able to classify a number of ontologies which had previously proven too complex for any available system to handle.